YuTecHealth/YuTecHealth/README.md

 <!--![image](https://raw.githubusercontent.com/YuTecHealth/YuTecHealth/master/Asset/Yutech_Logo.svg)-->

 ### Hi there, We are [Yutech - Your Health Technology !](https://www.yutechealth.com/index_en.html) 👋
-Yutech was founded in 2019, originated from the NCKU CBIC Laboratory.
+Yutech was founded in 2019, originated from the NCKU Communication and Biointegrated Circuit Design Lab.
 We dedicated to the development of :
 * Biomedical System Chips
 * Biomedical Wearable Devices